hvpham-yorku/project-eecs3311-quote-wall/doc/sprint0/PB.md

   - As Bart
     > When glancing at the website, I don't want to be distracted by buttons  or unnecessary text.
 I want a toggle for menu or UI elements so the main focus can be on the quote.

+  - As Diana
+    > I want the design and user interface to be as unobtrusive and non-distracting as possible.
+The website's purpose is to add spice to your day, not to occupy a great deal of your time.

 # Frontend: #

 ### 1. Selection of Interests ###
   - As Bart
-    > I want the quotes that appear to be tailored to my own interests; and to be from a wide range of people and topics I know.
+    > I want the quotes that appear to be tailored to my interests; and to be from a wide range of people and topics I know.

+  - As Diana
+    > I want the option to add new interests, or to edit any of my existing preferences.

 ### 2. Personalized Scheduling ###
   - As Diana